SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Not yet, I wanted to ask you something first," Fluttershy said.

-"Okay, what is it darling?"
+"Okay, what is it, darling?"
 Rarity Dash said.

 "Can I barrow a ponnequin?
 And could I have some fabrics?"
 Fluttershy asked.

-"Well of course, are you making a dress?"
+"Well, of course, are you making a dress?"
 Rarity Dash asked.

 "Yes," Fluttershy answered.